-A reinvention of the corner store, hyper-local Hi-Lo Liquor is just the tonic for Culver City
+A reinvention of the corner store, Hi-Lo Liquor is just the tonic for Culver City.

 Hi-Lo Liquor is a credit to its co-owners Chris Harris and Talmadge Lowe (founder of L.A.’s custom cocktail catering service Pharmacie).
-After having been approached about possibly overhauling another such neighborhood haunt in Highland Park, they took one look at the place and knew they could do better, launching Hi-Lo not long after.
-Bespoke retailing in a big-box world seems, at minimum, a gutsy move, but to Harris and Lowe, it simply made sense.
-The market was void of anything else even remotely like it.
-Plus, they’d considered just about everything else—a coffee shop and bar hybrid, a wine enterprise.
-Nothing hit like Hi-Lo.
+After having been approached about overhauling another neighborhood haunt in Highland Park, they took one look at the place and knew they could do better, launching Hi-Lo not long after.

 “Every liquor store carries the exact same thing,” explains Harris.
 “So we thought, let’s carry an amazing selection of beer, an awesome selection of whiskey, and sell some great regional and local wines and really show people some interesting stuff, but in a local liquor store format that’s light, bright and friendly.
 Then, let’s have some fun tastings with vendors to pour some good beers and wine.”

-Now, having recently acquired its instructional license, Hi-Lo is elevating its drinking game with the aforementioned beer and wine tastings.
+Now, recently acquiring its instructional license, Hi-Lo is elevating its drinking game with the beer and wine tastings.
 Harris and Lowe also are looking to franchise the brand, bringing it to other cities beyond its current location, each in the spirit of its neighborhood.

 Written by Jenn Thornton